carlmw/articles/testing_javascript_part1.md

 There we go, our first test passes.
 Now onto more complicated matters.

-### Getting asyncronous
+### Getting asynchronous
 Now lets alter our listView module to load some data from the server.
 This presents us with two problems:

 1. We don't want to request data from a real server.
 This would be slow and means we can't test our code in isolation.
 2. The request could return at any time and our test doesn't know when to expect it.

 ### Sinon.js to the rescue
-Sinon is a collection of utterly essential testing tools that among other things enable you to deal with tricky asyncronous code and server requests.
+Sinon is a collection of utterly essential testing tools that among other things enable you to deal with tricky asynchronous code and server requests.

 Lets write a new test: